-One of the best ways to be prepared for the future is to get the education and skills you need to reach your goals.
-Whether you are unemployed, a recent high school graduate or looking to make a career change, at Asnuntuck Community College we will support you every step of the way.
+Whether you are a recent high school graduate, looking to make a career change, or plan to save on your first two years of college before transferring, Asnuntuck will support you every step of the way.

-We provide assistance with transportation to get to campus and childcare while you're in class.
-Once you're here, we are committed to your academic success.
-Our professors go the extra mile and know their students by name.
-We provide free tutoring, academic advising, career and transfer counseling, disability counseling and many other support services to ensure you meet your goals.
+ACC is a friendly learning environment where you will receive personal attention, with professors who go the extra mile and know their students by name.
+We provide assistance with transportation to campus, child care, free tutoring, academic advising, career and transfer counseling, and many other services to ensure you meet your goals and prepare for your future.